 Let’s dig in……To make this even easier, let’s look at some intrinsic social motivational factors that your audience needs to obtain that “back in the day” feeling of achieving internal satisfaction without immediately expecting an external reward.

-The Learning Factor: By presenting factual content on your digital display, you will set your organization apart from the rest.
+By presenting factual content on your digital display, you will set your organization apart from the rest.
 You’ll appear to be a leader in your industry and provide valuable information to your audience.
 Your audience will appreciate your guidance and feel confident in their decision to choose you as their provider.
-This can be achieved by providing them with content like health tips, community news, weather, and safety updates.
+You can provide them with content like health tips, community news, weather, and safety updates.

-The Connection Factor: Trying to create a personal connection with your target audience can seem daunting, but don’t worry, this is actually the easiest kind of messaging there is!
+Trying to create a personal connection with your target audience can seem daunting.
+But, don’t worry, this is actually the easiest kind of messaging there is!
 People love to connect and then help others do the same.
 Did you know that word of mouth referrals is more effective than any other type of marketing?
 Provide your audience with simple ways to connect with you through content like social media, event listings, and appreciation efforts.

-The Affinity Factor: Making your target audience feel like they “belong” tends to be a harder goal to accomplish within your four walls, which is why this is extremely relevant for your digital signage displays.
+Making your target audience feel like they “belong” tends to be a harder goal to accomplish within your four walls, which is why this is extremely relevant for your digital signage displays.
 Regardless of your crowd-facing team members training, social skills, or engagement, we are all humans.
-Humans have emotions all over their faces and the slightest expression can be misinterpreted by your audience.
+Humans have emotions all over their faces, and your audience can misinterpret the slightest expression.
 By knowing this, you can create a consistent sense of belonging by involving them with your organization.
 You achieve this with content like audience polls, local event listings, and audience appreciation highlights.